The global pandemic affected all of us in a way. Some positive, some negative.

 That is one big blow to customer success right off the bat.

-As I mentioned previously, What is user onboarding?
-User onboarding is the crucial process that starts from the first login of a new user and ends up in their aha moment, and usually beyond…. has been gaining more recognition from the customer success people, and it is for a good reason.
+As I mentioned previously, user onboarding has been gaining more recognition from the customer success people, and it is for a good reason.

 We are all used to phrases like “around the customer lifecycle” and “proactive” or “relationship-based” when talking about customer success.
 But it is just self-contradictory when user onboarding is overlooked.

 So I recommend all CSMs and CSMs of the future to focus more on user onboarding and less on churn rates.